MicrosoftDocs/WSL/WSL/compare-versions.md

 # Comparing WSL 2 and WSL 1

 The primary goals of updating the Windows Subsystem for Linux to a new version are to **increase file system performance** and support **full system call compatibility**.

+## What's new with WSL 2?

-WSL 2 uses the latest and greatest in virtualization technology to run a Linux kernel inside of a lightweight utility virtual machine (VM).
-However, WSL 2 is not a traditional VM experience.
+WSL 2 is a major overhaul of the underlying architecture in WSL that changes how Linux distributions interact with Windows.
+This new version uses the latest and greatest in virtualization technology to run a Linux kernel inside of a lightweight utility virtual machine (VM).
+The result is an increase in file system performance and full system call compatibility, enabling features like Docker Desktop support.
+Each Linux distribution can run as WSL 1 or a WSL 2 and can be switched between at any time.
 [Learn more about the WSL 2 architecture](#wsl-2-architecture).

+> WSL 2 is only available in Windows 10 builds 18917 or higher.

 ## Comparing features